l-heemann/dndwiki/Ability Score Change/Ability Score Change.md

   Passive checks are used when determining how well a character responds to a situation without actively being aware of it.

-  Passive Perception is often used to determine if your character notices something happening.
+  Passive Perception might, for example, be used to determine if your character notices somebody stealing their coinpurse.
 Asking you as a player to roll a dice would reveal that "something" is going on.
 </details>

 <details>